sixty-north/added-value/docs/source/tables.rst

 Specify the number of stub columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the ``:stb-columms:`` option to specify the number of leading columns of the table which are to
+Use the ``:stub-columms:`` option to specify the number of leading columns of the table which are to
 be considered as row headers:

 ::